sanjay-azad/en/docs/ai.md

 Below is a concise explanation of how those lesser-known other facets of AI exist:
 1. **Robotics:** It could be a combination of rule-based systems, sensors, along with language and visual processing, and a control system.
 The movement of arms is precise due to the control system, and sensors provide *interactivity*.
 It can incorporate deep learning to improve its capabilities.
-2. Control Systems: They include the mechanism through which mathematical calculations guide the process's speed and momentum.
+2. **Control Systems:** They include the mechanism through which mathematical calculations guide the process's speed and momentum.
 The famous PID controller allows for the automated driving of a line-follower bot.
 It captures the *precision* aspect of intelligence and makes informed decisions.
 3. **Game engines:** Games have always been a part of computer systems, and the intelligence they derive comes from the fast computations and memory management of the computers.
 They can pre-compute the future possibilities while designing the current game flow.
 A famous example is the chess engine and the game of cards.
-4. Material technology: The inherent properties of different materials and nanoparticles contain an intelligence that is now opening doors for nanoAI agents.
+4. **Material technology:** The inherent properties of different materials and nanoparticles contain an intelligence that is now opening doors for nanoAI agents.
 A particular example is the smart nanomaterials that find usage in biomedicine.
 Others include stealth technology to make things invisible and smart building materials.

 Let's now quickly cover ML and DL, which are promising a good future for AI, primarily because of the exponential growth in data and computational capabilities in recent years.
-Here, we can't feed in all the possible decision rules and pattern matchings beforehand.
+In machine learning, we don't feed in all the possible decision rules and pattern matchings beforehand.
 However, it is allowed to pre-compute a definitive path for decision-making, called models.
 The machine has to make statistical inferences about the decision rules and patterns to create the models from the limited examples available (or data).

 The few scenarios that we make available to the machine are called training data.